Title

 Comments

-This article was originally published as: Green, L. R., & Kabir, N. A. (2008).
+Green, L. R., & Kabir, N. A. (2008).
 What the British papers said on the first anniversary of the London bombing.
 Proceedings of Australian & New Zealand Communication Association Annual Conference, ANZCA2007: Communication, Civics, Industry.
 Melbourne, Australia.
 ANZCA & La Trobe University.
-Original article available here
+Available here